Ilampokhari

 Ilampokhari is a village development committee in Lamjung District in the Gandaki Zone of northern-central Nepal.
-At the time of the 1991 Nepal census it had a population of 3197 people living in 620 individual households.
+At the 1991 Nepal census, it had a population of 3197 people living in 620 individual households.

-The village was affected by the earthquake on 25 April 2015.
-It along with Bichaur, Dudhpokhari, Gaudu, Kolki and Pyarjung were the most affected villages in Lamjung district.
-Lakshmi Gurung, 18, of Ilampokhari village was one of the four deaths in Lamjung district.
+The village was affected by the April 2015 earthquake, and was, along with Bichaur, Dudhpokhari, Gaudu, Kolki and Pyarjung, among the most affected villages in Lamjung district.
+Lakshmi Gurung, 18, of Ilampokhari village was one of the four people killed by the impact of the earthquake in Lamjung district.